ironhack-labs/lab-react-ironnutrition/starter-code/README.md

 This test mounts a component and makes sure that it didn’t throw during rendering.
 Tests like this provide a lot of value with very little effort so they are great as a starting point, and this is the test you will find in `src/App.test.js`.

-When you encounter bugs caused by changing components, you will gain a deeper insight into which parts of them are worth testing in your application.
+When you enquantityer bugs caused by changing components, you will gain a deeper insight into which parts of them are worth testing in your application.
 This might be a good time to introduce more specific tests asserting specific expected output or behavior.

 If you’d like to test components in isolation from the child components they render, we recommend using [`shallow()` rendering API](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/).
 To install it, run: